ArpadGBondor/-The_App_Brewery-Back-end_project_06-Secrets/README.md

  - Bootstrap

 #### The project is not deployed yet.
-This was my first attemt to separate a little the 'spaghetti code' of the course, and I still want to refactor it before deploying the project.
+This was my first attemt to separate a little the 'spaghetti code' of the course, and I still want to work on refactoring it before deploying the project.

 #### How to run: (from terminal)
  Clone the repository: